deraud/telemetry-gateway-microservice/README.md

 <img width="745" height="559" alt="image" src="https://github.com/user-attachments/assets/a8db8de4-0126-49e8-9294-a3b3568a6123" />

+ADDITIONAL:
-ADDITIONAL: Some TimescaleDB to analyze seedings:
+1. Some TimescaleDB to analyze data:
 ```
 SELECT
   time_bucket('1 minute', received_at) AS bucket,